 Climate-resilient forestry & horticulture

-The East Coast is already suffering high rates of erosion and sedimentation – the repercussions of previous land management decisions.
-More extreme rainfall will likely cause erosion to get worse, and degraded soils mean the effects of drought may become more severe.
+The East Coast is suffering extremely high rates of erosion and sedimentation – the repercussions of previous land management decisions.
+More extreme rainfall under climate change will likely cause erosion to get worse, and degraded soils mean the effects of drought may become more severe.

 If current land use practices continue, our research estimated that erosion could increase by 41% by the end of the century.
 Our analysis found that between 16,700 and 41,900 hectares of pasture would have to be afforested to achieve erosion reduction targets, equivalent to 19–48% of the current area of sheep-beef farming in the catchment.